MarianBusila/training/machine-learning/overview.md

 # Machine Learning Introduction

+## Rule-based vs Machine learning

+Rule-based solutions should be used if:
+- problem statement is fairly simple
+- rules are simple and can be codified
+- rules do not change frequently
+- few or no training data set

 ## Supervised learning

  - models can make predictions after seeing lots of data with the correct answers and then discovering the connections between the elements in the data that produce the correct answers